Ika Fry vs Ika Ten: Japanese Fried Squid Snacks

 Traditionally, we Japanese like snack foods made with squid.
 Especially there are many variations of dried squid snacks in Japan, which include these 3 varieties.

-On the other hand, when it comes to Japanese fried squid snacks, “Ika Fry (イカフライ)” and “Ika Ten (イカ天)” are not only widely enjoyed in Japan, but also fairly well recognized in some overseas countries.
+Meanwhile, when it comes to Japanese fried squid snacks, “Ika Fry (イカフライ)” and “Ika Ten (イカ天)” are not only widely enjoyed in Japan, but also fairly well recognized in some overseas countries.

-By the way, the word included in these food names, “Ika (イカ)” means squid or cuttlefish in Japanese.
+By the way, the word included in these names, “Ika (イカ)” means squid or cuttlefish in Japanese.

-Ika Fry and Ika Ten are very similar snack foods, or partly the same thing as I wrote about it before.
+Ika Fry and Ika Ten are very similar snack foods, or partly the same thing as I wrote before.
 Actually, I didn’t know the specific difference between them, so today I did some research about it online.